SWEN90009-2024/SC-BlueRing/docs/meetings/Team Meetings/20 March Meeting.md

 ### Next Steps
 - Further refine the requirements elicitation document to ensure it fully captures the project's scope and objectives.
+(Aoxiang Xiao, Hao Guan)
 - Update all documentation based on the information gathered during the client meeting to align with client expectations and feedback.
+(Yutian Fan, Haocheng Wang)

+### Task Assignments and Deadlines
+- Please refer to the following website:https://trello.com/invite/b/MNFMWyry/ATTI9e006ff63296b0ddd0990eff1d4a0b6fA6FF73B0/sc-bluering